 It’s been 20 years or more since I started my own architecture company.
 Since then I also had to deal with the needed marketing for my business.
-I learned about the marketing for architects the hard way.
+I learned about marketing for architects the hard way.
 Actually, for some time, I didn’t even know what I was doing.
-In my head it was all about getting new clients.
+In my head, it was all about getting new clients.

-So I had to learn, market my business, and build my website quickly, with no budget, and while I was working for my clients.
+So I had to learn, market my business, and build my website quickly, with no budget, while I was working for my clients.
 But I am an architect.
 This is what we do.
 We are the specialist of “tour de force”.

 After a while, my brother coded the site for me.
 From 400-600 kb per page, he downsized them to about 10-20 kb.
 Good, right?